The Median Class and Superrigidity of Actions on CAT(0) Cube Complexes

-Let $X$ be a finite dimensional CAT(0) cube complex and $\frakH(X)^{(n)}$ the collection of sequences of length $n$ of tightly nested halfspaces.
-Let $\~X$ be the Roller compactification of $X$, that is the set of ultrafilters on $\frakH(X)$ (see \S~\ref{sec:prelim}).
+Let $X$ be an irreducible finite dimensional CAT(0) cube complex.
+Recall that $\~X$ denotes the Roller compactification of $X$, that is the set of ultrafilters on $\frakH(X)$ (see \S~\ref{sec:prelim}).
 For $n\geq 2$ we denote by $\frakH(X)^n$ the set of $n$-tuples of halfspaces of $X$.

-If $1\leq p<\infty$, then $\ell^p(\frakH(X)^{(n)})$ is the dual of a separable Banach space.
-In fact, if $1<p<\infty$, then $\ell^p(\frakH(X)^{(n)})$ is the dual of $\ell^q(\frakH(X)^{(n)})$, where $1/p+1/q=1$.
-On the other hand, $\ell^1(\frakH(X)^{(n)})$ is the dual of the Banach space $C_0(\frakH(X)^{(n)})$ of functions on $\frakH(X)^{(n)}$ that vanish at infinity, which is separable since $\frakH(X)^{(n)}$ is countable.
+If $1\leq p<\infty$, then $\ell^p(\frakH(X)^n)$ is the dual of a separable Banach space.
+In fact, if $1<p<\infty$, then $\ell^p(\frakH(X)^n)$ is the dual of $\ell^q(\frakH(X)^n)$, where $1/p+1/q=1$.
+On the other hand, $\ell^1(\frakH(X)^n)$ is the dual of the Banach space $C_0(\frakH(X)^n)$ of functions on $\frakH(X)^n$ that vanish at infinity, which is separable since $\frakH(X)^n$ is countable.
 For further use, we set the notation

 \bq \mathcal E_p:= \eq